omrdk/USB_Isolator/README.md

 The device is provides galvanic isolation betweeen hosts(such as pc) and peripheral devices. </font><p>

 <p><font size=6>Design</font><p>
 <p style="text-align:justify;"><font size=4><strong>ADUM3160</strong><a href="https://www.analog.com/media/en/technical-documentation/data-sheets/ADuM3160.pdf" style="color:yellow"> (datasheet)</a> digital isolator is compliant with the USB2.0 specification for full and low speed operation.
-When PDEN pin is connected to the Vdd1(upstream side), for standart operation.
+When PDEN pin is connected to the Vdd1(upstream side) for standart operation.
 Thus ADUM3160 will provide  automatic speed detection(1.5Mbit/s to 12Mbit/s) with 2500 Vrms galvanic isolation. </font><p>
 <p><font size=4>
 To be able to supply the USB device, an isolated 5V to 5V, 2W DC/DC converter(<strong>F0505XT-2WR2</strong><a href="https://www.signal.com.tr/pdf/cat/F_XT-2WR2.pdf" style="color:yellow"> (datasheet)</a> ) is added which is able to deliver 400mA at 5V.
 It doesn't required externel component except Y cap and bypass capacitors.
 The resistors on the data lines for keep differantial pairs stable state. </font><p>
 <p><font size=4>For voltage protection, bidirectional TVS diode arrays(<strong>NUP3105L</strong>